 Governing boards should develop a written policy that explains why money is being set aside in a reserve.
 It should also document the reserve’s financial objectives, estimated funding levels and the conditions under which funds will be used.
 Reserves should be established with a clear intent or plan about its future purpose and not merely a "parking lot" for excess fund balance.

 Establish a Capital Reserve Funds

-A capital reserve fund finances construction, reconstruction or acquisitions of capital improvements, or equipment acquisitions.
-There are two forms of capital reserve funds.
+A capital reserve fund finances construction, reconstruction or acquisitions of capital improvements or equipment acquisitions.
+There are two forms of capital reserve funds:

-- Specific capital improvement, such as a sewage disposal plant, or for specific item of equipment, such as a sewer system pump.
+- Specific capital improvement, such as a sewage disposal plant, or a specific item of equipment, such as a sewer system pump.
 For this type of fund, the authorization must state the estimated maximum cost of the specific item.

-A governing board resolution is required to a capital reserve fund.
+A governing board resolution is required to establish a capital reserve fund.
 Funding sources for the reserve may include district budgetary appropriations, transfers from unexpended district balances or surplus district moneys.
-Expenditures from “type” capital reserve funds are generally subject to permissive referendum requirements, as is the creation of a “specific” capital reserve fund.
+Expenditures from "type" capital reserve funds are generally subject to permissive referendum requirements, as is the creation of a "specific" capital reserve fund.